 Once these tasks have been completed, your plumber will be ready to begin the process of installing your new toilet.

-Find a local plumber to install your toilet
+Find a local toilet fitter near you

 The toilet installation process includes the following steps: